A Complete SOC Response Guide: Black Basta Ransomware

 - Reinforce network segmentation to limit lateral movement capabilities.

-- Conduct tabletop exercises and update the incident response plan upon the lessons learned.
+- Conduct tabletop exercises and update the incident response plan based on the lessons learned.

 Deep Technical Analysis of Black Basta Ransomware